The Importance of Automating Systems Management

 Automated systems management is the only way that companies today, faced with the pressures of 100% availability and seamless continuity, can successfully ensure that their computer systems are performing at their optimum level to meet the demands of the business.
 The most vital asset of any company is its data.
 Locked away electronically and dependant on the smooth operation of the company’s IT infrastructure and computer systems, dependable systems management is a necessity to ensure that key data is always available.

-With computers and applications spread throughout most organisations, systems managers are under constant pressure to provide high levels of service and reliability.
+With computers and applications spread throughout most organizations, systems managers are under constant pressure to provide high levels of service and reliability.
 As the complexity of our networks has grown, with extensive interconnectivity and global operations, the problem has been compounded.
 Too often systems managers are still managing in the dark and are unable to take a holistic view of the network and the computer systems they oversee.
-To deliver maximum value, IT managers and businesses need a solution that can be rapidly deployed across the entire organisation and one that can provide greater productivity to users by ensuring that data, key business applications and processes are available 100% of the time and the risk of unscheduled downtime is significantly lowered.
+To deliver maximum value, IT managers and businesses need a solution that can be rapidly deployed across the entire organization and one that can provide greater productivity to users by ensuring that data, key business applications, and processes are available 100% of the time and the risk of unscheduled downtime is significantly lowered.

 Effective systems management is also about adopting significant levels of automation (including regular housekeeping tasks) and setting up early warning systems so that you are notified of serious events.
-This doesn’t happen overnight; looking after your systems to this degree is a continuous improvement process and one that needs fine-tuning as the demands of the business change..
+This doesn’t happen overnight; looking after your systems to this degree is a continuous improvement process and one that needs fine-tuning as the demands of the business change.
 With the constant pressure on today’s IT staff, it is very easy for some of the routine, repetitive but essential tasks to get overlooked.
 Through automation, the constant monitoring and management of disk space, performance, system messages, system events and job queues can be easily achieved and this is a simple and cost-effective way to free up staff time.

-Not only that, but automating many of the repetitive system administration tasks means that expensive and scarce IT human resources can be better deployed in other areas; such as researching new technologies, examining ways to improve business processes and workflow, and planning the future IT requirements of the organisation.
+Not only that, but automating many of the repetitive system administration tasks means that expensive and scarce IT human resources can be better deployed in other areas; such as researching new technologies, examining ways to improve business processes and workflow, and planning the future IT requirements of the organization.